 Approval, payment and return processes

-Under the existing regime, brewers can register to store beer under duty suspense at “adjacent premises” and adjacent is interpreted as meaning no further than 5km from the production site.
-Under the new single approval system, this adjacent premises rule was originally going to be extended to all producers.
-However, following concerns raised in the industry that this created a barrier to expansion, the requirement will be removed.
+Under the previous regime, brewers could register to store beer under duty suspense at “adjacent premises”, interpreted as meaning no further than 5km from the production site.
+Under APPA, the adjacent premises rule was removed and there is no longer a geographical limit on where the premises may be located within the UK.

-Under the new digital systems, producers and importers will also be able to submit a single return covering all of their alcohol products and pay duty once.
-Returns will be due on the 15th day of the month and payment on the 25th.
+From 1 March 2025, producers and importers must use the alcohol duty online service to submit a single return covering all of their alcohol products and premises, and pay duty once.
+Returns are due on the 15th day of the month and payment on the 25th.
+Penalties accrue if the monthly return is not submitted on time, if payment is late or if the returns are inaccurate.
+From 1 September 2025, interest also accrues on late paid alcohol duty.

 Future developments